 Food pairing is a big part of wine knowledge.
 It adds another level of contextualization onto a wine order that makes it that much more attractive.

 Make a list of medium-priced and high-end wines that pair with each menu item.
 Commit those to memory.
 Confidently and quickly offer a wine pairing off the top of your head.
 That’ll show your guests you’re positive this is the right pairing for them.
 And if you've got decent wine by the glass pricing, it'll make it easier for someone to be adventurous.
+Once they've had a taste, you can further uspell a whole bottle and enjoy the results of your wine bottle pricing.

 How to Upsell Beer Bartender Techniques